robertovelasco/spring-hateoas-forms-sample-bank/README.md

 	}

 This way the client can create a `<select>` element with the suggested values, *NATIONAL* and *INTERNATIONAL*.
+Note that within the JSON response the possible values for a field are defined within "suggest" entity following the data schema defined within HAL-FORM hypermedia format.

 ## Possible values for a field retrieved from the server